foldda/charian/README.md

 ## Inside the API

 Charian is available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) in this repo.
-We use C# syntax below to illustrate the content and the usage of the API, which is also applicable to the other language versions as they're clones with the same design and near-identical structure and naming convention.
+C# syntax is used to explain the content and the usage of the API.
+The explanation is also applicable to the API in other languages as they're clones with the same design and near-identical structure and naming convention.

 **Class Rda**

 The Rda class is modeled as a "container" object which internally has a multidimensional storage space.
-Every storage location in the space can be addressed by a multidimensional index made by an integer array[^3].
+Every storage location in the space is addressed using a multidimensional index which is an integer array[^3].
 A client uses the following Getter/Setter methods for accessing a data item for a given address:

 [^3]: The index has a dimension limit of 40 in the current implementation, and the index value for each dimension must be a non-negative integer.
 ```
 public void SetValue(string value, int[] address)     /* save a string value at the addressed location */
 public string GetValue(int[] address)        /* retrieve a string value from the addressed location */
 public void SetRda(Rda rda, int[] address)      /* save an Rda object at the addressed location */
 public Rda GetRda(int[] address)      /* retrieve an Rda object from the addressed location */
 ```

-Note only two "data types" are supported by an Rda container - a data item can only be either a string value or an Rda (container) object.
+Note there are only two "data types" supported in an Rda container - a data item can be either a string or an Rda (container) object.
 Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (through recursion as illustrated in Example #3 below).

 An Rda container object is also "serializable".
 The Rda class implements the following methods that allows itself to be coverted to and from an encoded text string in [the RDA format](#the-invention---rda-encoding):

 ```
 public string ToString()      /* convert this Rda container object to an RDA string */
 public static Rda Parse(string rdaEncodedString)   /* decode the RDA string and return an Rda container object  */
 ```

 **Interface IRda**

 The IRda interface contaiuns definition of two methods:
 ```
-Rda ToRda()   /* returns this object's properties and state in an Rda container object */
+Rda ToRda()   /* returns properties and state in an Rda container object */
-IRda FromRda(Rda rda) /* restores this object's properties and state from values in the Rda container object */
+IRda FromRda(Rda rda) /* restores properties and state from values in the Rda container object */
 ```
 A client object implements this interface to indicate that itself can be converted to and from an Rda object, which in turn can be converted to an RDA-encoded string.
 In other words, a class implementing the IRda interface to make itself "serializable".